 Ventilation can be lateral exhaust consisting of a slot hood that controls emissions by pulling air across the tank or a push-pull which consists of a push jet located on one side of the tank with the hood on the other.

 Push-pull systems are often used because they require less total air.
-In such systems the push jet captures the emissions and “carries” them to the hood, resulting in reduced volume requirements for per unit of open tank surface area.
+In such systems the push jet captures the emissions and “carries” them to the hood, resulting in reduced volume requirements per unit of open tank surface area.

 Racks.
 The most common rack materials are aluminum and titanium.
 Aluminum racks are commonly 6061-T6 or 6063-T6 material.
 The aluminum will anodize along with the work and therefore must be stripped after each use.
 Titanium racks are fabricated from commercially pure titanium and have a higher initial cost but eliminate the stripping process.
 Many styles and types of racks are available; the significant feature of the rack design is the ability to carry sufficient current to the workpieces.

-Material Handling.
+Material handling.
 Moving racks through the process steps can be done in various ways.
 Often it is done manually or with the assistance of an overhead chain hoist.
-Today several hoist options are available that significantly simplify material handling and can be operated manually, semi-automatic or fully automatic to provide better and more consistent results.
-These include sidearm, overhead and rim runner designs.
+Today, several hoist options are available that significantly simplify material handling and can be operated manually, semi-automatic or fully automatic to provide better and more consistent results.
+These include sidearm, overhead and rim-runner designs.

 Automating the process line provides the most reliable and consistent results for the anodizing process.
 All parameters can be monitored and computer-controlled, eliminating human error.

-Rectifiers can be automatically set using part information stored in a database, and process control information can be saved to files for generating reports showing process times, operating conditions of each process, system alarms, etc. Statistical process control analysis can be included to monitor and analyze data to improve product and process quality.
+Rectifiers can be automatically set using part information stored in a database, and process control information can be saved to files for generating reports showing process times, operating conditions of each process, system alarms, etc. Statistical process-control analysis can be included to monitor and analyze data to improve product and process quality.

-The control system can make chemical additions, log amp-hrs, and signal maintenance routines.
+The control system can make chemical additions, log amp-hours, and signal maintenance routines.
 Touch-screen terminals allow easy operator access to process information, set-points and load status.
 Password protection provides multiple user access for operators and process engineers.
 Loads can be processed by a fixed timeway cycle, running the same process repeatedly, or by a random loading cycle, which runs an unlimited product mix.
 Fixed timeway operation provides maximum machine throughput, while random loading provides maximum flexibility.